MP4 to MKV Converter — Free Online

 About MP4 to MKV Conversion

 MP4 to MKV is the conversion you reach for when your video does not play, will not upload, or refuses to import.
 MP4 files carry their own combination of container, codec, and metadata, and a surprising amount of consumer software accepts only a narrow slice of that combination.
 Switching to MKV typically resolves the compatibility issue without any visible quality loss — you are repackaging or re-encoding the same content into a wrapper the target app or device actually understands.
 FileChange runs FFmpeg compiled to WebAssembly, so the entire transcoding happens on your own CPU.
 Your video never reaches a server, never queues behind other users, and never sits in any third-party storage.
+MKV (Matroska) is the open container archivists reach for because it shrugs off MP4's limits — it can hold an unlimited stack of audio tracks, subtitle tracks, and chapter markers in a single file.
+Moving your MP4 into MKV is the natural step when one combined, well-organized master matters more than maximum device compatibility.
+Since the H.264 or H.265 video and AAC audio are simply remuxed into the new wrapper, the picture and sound come out bit-for-bit identical and the conversion is nearly instant.

 Why People Convert MP4 to MKV

 Most MP4 to MKV conversions are forced by a single downstream constraint: an editor that cannot import MP4, a website that rejects the upload, a phone that cannot play it, or a TV that just spins.
 Beyond compatibility, the second motivation is size — re-encoding from MP4 to MKV with a modern codec often produces a noticeably smaller file at the same visual quality.
 The third is workflow — some platforms expect a specific container (MP4 for iOS shares, MOV for Final Cut, MKV for archive storage).
 The fourth, less common, is audio extraction or stripping.
 FileChange covers all of these in the same flow.
+The real motivation is consolidation: people muxing a movie with multiple language tracks, commentary, and subtitle files want them all bundled cleanly, and MP4 handles that awkwardly while MKV was built for it.
+It's the format of choice for a tidy home-media library where one file should carry everything.

 How to Convert MP4 to MKV Online